quantrocket/networking/README.md

 Please pay attention to use `float` for floating point variables in the context of JSON Objects.
 Currenty `double` or `long double` are not supported, because some decimal place might be cut off when serializing with `std::to_string`.

+# Known Bugs
+===

+(1) Server shutdown: Shutdown the server before destroying the server object.
+Otherwise the handle_loop might try to access your (derived) server's method after the server was destroyed.
+Because the latest derived class instance is destroyed first, the basic server might be running in this case.
+It will be closed at last.

 # Example
 ===